ansys/pyedb/doc/source/index.rst

 `Issues <https://github.com/ansys/pyedb/issues>`_

-PyEDB is a Python client library that provides a high-level interface to create, modify, and analyze PCB designs by communicating with the ``ansys-edb-core`` gRPC service.
+PyEDB is a Python client library that provides a high-level interface to create, modify, and analyze PCB designs by communicating with the `PyEDB-Core <https://github.com/ansys/pyedb-core>`_.

 .. grid:: 2